 - Ensure that all staff are fully aware of the threats, risks and vulnerabilities that are linked to extremism and radicalization.
 This includes being alert to early indicators, responding to and reporting.
-Training will include all staff including part-time, bank and volunteers. - We will follow the recommendations of the Local Authority and ensure staff attend Prevent, or other recommended training and that this is relevant to the job role in St Joseph's Pre-school. - Staff are required to be familiar with the Pre-school's policies and procedures.
+Training will include all staff including part-time, bank and volunteers. - We will follow the recommendations of the Local Authority and ensure staff attend Prevent, or other recommended training and that this is relevant to the job role in St Joseph's Out of School Club. - Staff are required to be familiar with the Out of School Club's policies and procedures.